loot/loot.github.io/New-Members-Getting-Started.md

 This is the last line of the file.
 ```

-You could decide to keep both lines one after another, in which you would edit the file so that it becomes:
+You could decide to keep both lines one after another, in which case you would edit the file so that it becomes:

 ```markdown
 This file is to be used to demonstrate conflict resolution.